-AMLA 2020: 8 Key Provisions that Financial Institutions Required to Know
+AMLA 2020: 8 Key Provisions that Financial Institutions Should Know

 The US Congress passed the National Defense Authorization Act (NDAA) 2021 on January 1, 2021, addressing a variety of pressing concerns related to the nation’s security.
 The act included a number of reforms related to the country’s response to anti-money laundering/countering the financing of terrorism (AML/CFT).
 Named the Anti-Money Laundering Act (AMLA) of 2020, the AML/CFT reforms are considered substantial as they amended a large number of provisions in the USA PATRIOT Act of 2001 as well as the Bank Secrecy Act (BSA).
 “This bipartisan legislation protects Americans by depriving criminals and terrorists of the tools they use to finance illicit activity.
 It is the first serious overhaul of our anti-money laundering system in decades, and it makes sense to include it in the biggest, most important national defense legislation Congress passes each year,” said Mike Rounds, Senator (South Dakota).